-- 1. Complete a minimum of 120 semester hours. - 2.
-Attain a minimum cumulative grade average of C (2.0 AGPA) for all courses taken. - 3.
-Earn at least a minimum of the last 30 credits at the University through course enrollment. - Satisfy all University undergraduate curriculum requirements for the baccalaureate degree including core curriculum requirements. - 5.
-Complete a minimum of 45 credits that are upper division (300+Level). - 6.
-Satisfy the requirements for a major which includes at least 30 credits.
-In consultation with the degree program coordinator or other designated advisor, the student shall enroll in courses for the major according to a suggested curriculum plan. - 7.
-Complete graduation audit by the Student Administrative Services Office one semester (or two terms) prior to graduation. - Requirements for graduate degrees are found in the graduate section of this catalog.
+- Complete a minimum of 120 semester hours. - Attain a minimum cumulative grade average of C (2.0 AGPA) for all courses taken. - Earn at least a minimum of the last 30 credits at the university through course enrollment. - Satisfy all university undergraduate curriculum requirements for the baccalaureate degree including core curriculum requirements. - Complete a minimum of 45 credits that are upper division (300+Level). - Satisfy the requirements for a major that includes at least 30 credits.
+In consultation with the degree program coordinator or other designated advisor, the student shall enroll in courses for the major according to a suggested curriculum plan. - Complete graduation audit by the Student Administrative Services office one semester (or two terms) prior to graduation.

+Requirements for graduate degrees are found in the graduate section of this catalog.